functionless/eventual-website/docs/learn/1-what-is-eventual.md

 ### Activity

 An [Activity](../reference//activity.md) is a logical unit of work that can be called from a workflow.
-Workflows do the orchestration while Activities perform the actual work!
+Workflows do the orchestration while Activities perform the actual work.

-For example, a function to integrate with teh Stripe API to charge Credit Cards.
+For example, a function to integrate with Stripe to charge Credit Cards:

 ```ts
 const chargeCreditCard = activity(